ministryofjustice/security-guidance/docs/guidance-for-using-open-internet-tools.md

 -   are you prevented from exporting all the data from the tool?
 -   are you prevented from deleting all the data from the tool when you finish working on the task?

-If the answer to *any* of these questions is “Yes”, you might not be able to use the OIT.
+If the answer to *any* of these questions is "Yes", you might not be able to use the OIT.

 When you have all the answers, request formal approval to use the OIT from your [Line Manager](line-manager-approval.md).
 Do this *before* using the OIT.